 In the Middle East, both men and women burn Oud wood chips to scent their houses and their clothes.
 Many Muslims believe that their prayers rise with the scented smoke of agarwood and are carried straight to the Creator.

 Alpha Aromatics And Our Use Of Oud

 We’re a creator, manufacturer and supplier of custom fragrances for use in scented products and we are in a unique position as both a leader and a pioneer within the perfume industry.

-At the helm of the perfume industry for decades, our expertise is clearly exemplified every single day in the development of their many unusual fragrances that stimulate the human imagination and pleasure the senses.
+At the helm of the perfume industry for decades, our expertise is clearly exemplified every single day in the development of our many unusual fragrances that stimulate the human imagination and pleasure the senses.